tomatenmark/famkidmem-ccms/README.md

   * **Delete Users** (/admin)
 * **Add, update and delete Videos**

+# Requirements
+## ffmpeg
+* ffmpeg must be installed
+* The bin directory of ffmpeg must be added to the system's PATH variable

 # settings.json
 You will need a settings.json with following format:\
 {\